 Example Commands are represented in this format: refine 4 20 and can be typed exactly as they are given.
-In this example, the structure will be refined with four refinement cycles and 20 electron density peaks will be returned.
+In this example, the structure will be refined with 4 refinement cycles and 20 electron density peaks will be returned from the electron density map integration.